July 16, 2025

 At any point, at least one node in a cluster is active, and at least one is dormant or passive.

 Larger installations may employ dedicated servers to administer the cluster.
-A cluster management server always sends heartbeat signals to identify any nodes failing and, if so, to tell another node to take up the work.
+A cluster management server always sends heartbeat signals to identify failing nodes and, if so, tell another node to take over the work.

 Some cluster management software tools handle HA for VMs by grouping the machines and servers into a cluster.
 If a host fails, a different host resumes the VMs.

-As a possible single failure point, shared storage represents a risk.
-However, combining a redundant array of independent disks 6 and 10 – aka RAID 6 and RAID 10 – can help maintain service even if two hard drives fail.
+Shared storage represents a risk as a possible single failure point.
+However, combining a redundant array of independent disks 6 and 10 — aka RAID 6 and RAID 10 — can help maintain service even if two hard drives fail.

 Electrical power might be another single point of failure if all servers are connected to the same grid.
 Providing each node with its own uninterruptible power supply (UPS) keeps them protected.